The Amazing Three: Publishing history

 In 1989 the characters made a guest appearance in Grant Morrison's 2000AD strip Zenith as one of a large number of multiversal superheroes battling the Lloigor.
 All three were redesigned by artist Steve Yeowell to fit in better with the contemporary style of the comic.
-The characters were not referred to as "The Amazing Three" and Blue Magician wasn't named in the script all three made frequent appearances in the story, being vital in defeating the Lloigor-possessed former heroes Mr. Lion and Mr. Unicorn.
+The characters were not referred to as "The Amazing Three" and Blue Magician was called Blue Wizard, all three made frequent appearances in the story, being vital in defeating the Lloigor-possessed former heroes Mr. Lion and Mr. Unicorn.
 Tanya was killed near the close of the battle when the similarly possessed Captain Miracle punched her in the face hard enough to decapitate her.
 After the defeat of the Lloigor's plans Blue Magician blasted rocks out of the Antarctic permafrost to make a monument to those killed in the war.

 Fictional biography

-Aware that the renegade Vogler was planning to invade Earth, the people of Zorr send magic rings to a trio of humans from the fictional Newton City, near the site the criminal landed - Craig Travers, his twin sister Sue and their friend Sam Pacey.
-Any one of them calling out or even writing "We will be transformed by the rings of Zorr!" turned the trio into their superhuman forms - Blue Magician, Tanya and Oakman respectively.
+Aware that the renegade Vogler was planning to invade Earth, the people of Zorr send magic rings to a trio of humans from the fictional Newton City, near the site the criminal landed – Craig Travers, his twin sister Sue and their friend Sam Pacey.
+Any one of them calling out or even writing "We will be transformed by the rings of Zorr!" turned the trio into their superhuman forms – Blue Magician, Tanya and Oakman respectively.
 The trio faced off against Vogler's invasions, which utilised both alien machinery and monsters, including an army of robot duplicates of himself and a pink spray that turned anyone it touched into frog-like creatures.
 During their first battle with the alien the trio were forced to briefly return to their human forms in order to free Oakman from hypnosis and as a result were identified.
 In order to operate freely they use their powers on space debris to fashion an Orbiting HQ above Earth.
 The Amazing Three were occasionally aided by Inspector Burke of Newton City's police department.
 While they were able to foil Vogler's various schemes they were never able to imprison the villain for long until the final strip, which saw Vogler accidentally use his Time Gun to revert himself to a baby, at which point the Amazing Three returned him to Zorr's nursery.